 “Renewable energy” means energy from sources that constantly renew themselves or that are regarded as practically inexhaustible.
 Renewable energy includes energy derived from solar, wind, geothermal, hydroelectric, wood, biomass, tidal power, sea currents, and ocean thermal gradients.

-“Renewable Energy Credit” or “REC” has the same meaning defined in the California Energy Commission’s “Renewable Portfolio Standard Eligibility,” 7th edition, Commission Guidebook, April, 2013; CEC-300‐2013‐005‐ED7‐CMF.
+“Renewable Energy Credit” or “REC” has the same meaning defined in the California Energy Commission’s “Renewable Portfolio Standard Eligibility,” 9th edition, Commission Guidebook, January, 2017; CEC-300-2016-006-ED9-CMF-REV.

-“Renewable liquid fuels” means fuel ethanol, biomass-based diesel fuel, other renewable diesel fuel and other renewable fuels.

 “Reporting entity” means a facility operator, supplier, or electric power entity subject to the requirements of this article.

 “Reporting period” means the calendar year which coincides with the data year for the GHG report.